Kii Oshima Island: Kansai’s Southernmost Island

-Just off the tip of the Kii Peninsula, near the small town of Kushimoto is Kii Oshima Island, the southernmost point of Honshu, Japan’s main island.
-Nestled in the blue ocean, this island isn’t exactly a huge tourist destination.
-Yet because it is largely ignored, Kii Oshima has some pristine rocky coasts and is incredibly scenic.
-While we didn’t know almost anything about this island before we set out on this journey, we were amazed to discover it’s beauty!
+Just off the tip of the Kii Peninsula, near the small town of Kushimoto in Wakayama Prefecture is Kii Oshima Island.
+Kii Oshima isn’t exactly a tourist destination, yet because it is largely ignored, its rocky coastline and pristine blue water are incredibly scenic.
+While we didn’t know almost anything about this island before we set out on this journey, we were amazed to discover its beauty!

 About Kii Oshima

-You have to cross the big bridge to the island and don’t worry there is a sidewalk so it is safe to walk.
+You have to cross the big bridge to reach the island.
+Don’t worry, while this road might seem rather intimidating, there is a sidewalk so it is safe to walk.

 Hiking Kii Oshima

-Upon arriving on Kii Oshima Island, walk along the route 40 just for a few minutes and go down the stairs.
+Upon arriving on Kii Oshima Island, walk along Route 40 just for a few minutes and go down the stairs.
 This leads to the main community of Kii Oshima Island, Oshima.
-These stairs may not appear on your map app, so be careful not to miss it!
+These stairs may not appear on your map app, so be careful not to miss them!

 In Oshima, there is a little temple called Rensho-ji Temple.
-It seems thats this is the only temple in this island.
-The temple is famous for being the tutelary temple of the famous geisha, Oyuki of Kii Oshima.
-Surprisingly, there was even a geisha district on Kii Oshima.
+It seems that this is the only temple on this island.
+The temple is famous because it was the tutelary temple of the famous geisha, Oyuki of Kii Oshima.
+There was even a geisha district on Kii Oshima once too.

 Once you leave Oshima walk along this road heading east.

 After a while, you will see there is a small path to the observation deck in front of the Kanayama Tozanguchi [金山登山口] bus stop.
 It is only 30 minutes to and from the observation deck, and we really recommend going.
-From the observation deck you can see the Hashigui Iwa Rocks.
-When we went to Kushimoto, it was impossible to see all the rocks because the line of rocks is too long.
-Here though, you can see all the rocks forming a nice line across the ocean.
+From the observation deck, you can see the Hashigui Iwa Rocks.
+When we went to Kushimoto, it was impossible to see all the rocks beause there were so many of them.
+At this observation deck though, you can see all the rocks in a nice line stretching across the ocean.
 This is probably the only place you can see all of the Hashigui Iwa Rocks.

 Once you rejoin the main trail, it will eventually merge with Route 40.
 The trail will continue along Route 40, so just keep walking down the highway.
-Despite being quite a small island, there is a decent amount of traffic because there is a JASDF air base on the island.
+Despite being quite a small island, there is a decent amount of traffic due to the JASDF airbase on the island.

 Kii Oshima Coast